midnight snacks: brown butter salted caramel cookie cups & caramelized onion and gruyère biscuits

 Meanwhile, turn your caramel out onto a cutting board and cut into small squares using a greased knife or pizza wheel.
 They should be roughly the size of Hershey’s kisses.

-Drop each ball into a cup in a lightly greased mini-muffin tray.
+Drop teach ball into a cup in a lightly-greased mini-muffin tray.
 Bake for 12 to 15 minutes (we did 12).
 Cookies should be lightly brown around the edges and soft on top.
-Turn upside down onto a cooling rack (or else they become difficult to remove) and let stand for at least five minutes before eating.
+Turn upside down onto a cooling rack (or else they become difficult to remove) and let it stand for at least five minutes before eating.